benpollarduk/LoFiEffects.WPF/README.md

 > Note: If a shader is built for the first time its *Build Action* will need to be manually set to *Resource* to be used by the project.

+> Note: The SDK path may vary based on the version installed.